logo

 How can I pay for my paralegal degree?

-If you’re like most students you are going to need some sort of financial assistance.
-That means completing the Free Application For Federal Student Aid (FASFA).
-This is a completely free application to fill out and determines eligibility for federal student aid.
-Completing this single application will determine if you are eligible for federal grants, low-interest student loans, and work-study.
-It is also possible to get private student loans and scholarships.
-Many local paralegal associations offer scholarship opportunities for students in their area.
+If you’re like most students you may need financial assistance.
+Start by completing the Free Application For Federal Student Aid (FAFSA), a free application that determines eligibility for federal aid such as grants, low-interest loans, and work-study programs.
+Additionally, private student loans and scholarships are available.
+Local paralegal associations may also offer scholarships to students in their region.

 What are the common prerequisites required for a paralegal degree?

-It depends on the program and the school.
-Some paralegal programs at four-year universities such as New York University (NYU) require students to have several college credits under their belts before being admitted.
-Paralegal master’s programs typically require students to have a bachelor’s degree.
-Certificates may or may not require a degree, depending on whether they are generalist or specialist programs.
-Associate degrees in paralegal, often offered at community colleges, do not usually require students to have any college credits for entry.
+Prerequisites vary by program and institution.
+Some four-year universities, like New York University (NYU), may require applicants to have some college credits before admission.
+Paralegal master’s programs typically require a bachelor’s degree.
+Certificate programs may or may not require previous degrees, depending on whether they are generalist or specialist programs.
+Associate degrees, which are offered at community colleges, usually do not require prior college credits for entry.

 References: